pSub/phare-nix/README.md

 ## Usage

-The following code snippet demonstrates how you can use the `phare-nix` module.
+The following code snippet demonstrates how you can use the `phare-nix` module in your configuration.

 ``` nix
 services.phare = {